MDXDave/iYTBP-Vanced-Magisk-Repo/README.md

 this module will have the black theme instead the dark stock theme included**

 **Detach/Attach app from Playstore:
-Since update from 10.04.18 detaching is by default disabled.
-If u want to enable it u have to put a file called "enable_detach" into module directory (usually here /sbin/.core/img/iYTBP-Vanced-Magisk-Repo) and reboot the phone.
+Due to multiple reported issues for some users (eg. apps auto update broken) and since update from 10.04.18 detaching is by default disabled.
+If u want to enable it u have to put a file (can be empty) called "enable_detach" into your /cache directory and reboot the phone.
 60 seconds after reboot the app gets detached from playstore.
-If u want to disable detaching again put a file called "disable_detach" into module directory and reboot the phone like with detaching 60 seconds after reboot it gets attached to playstore again.
+If u want to disable detaching again put a file called "disable_detach" (can be empty) into /cache directory and reboot the phone like with detaching 60 seconds after reboot it gets attached to playstore again.
-WARNING: Due to the hacky nature of this method there might come up unexpected issues with the playstore and its functions.
+WARNING: Due to the hacky nature of this method there might come up unexpected issues with the playstore and it's functions.
 So be warned and enable it at your own risk!**

 **This repo gets always updated `AFTER` the official Apk variants are available/released so expect up-to-date delays**